mogaleaf/cacoo_community/README.md

 This application is a backend server to rate template diagrams coming from *cacoo* users.

-The user can import is diagrams into the application.
+The user can import his diagrams into the application.
 Everybody can rate a diagram.
 Everybody can see the most recent diagrams.